jchapuis/akka-persistent-entity/README.md

 }
 ```
 ## Command Flow
-Let's make this more concrete by previewing how the flow for this command will unfold when mapping these definitions with Akka Persistence:
+Let's make this a bit more concrete by previewing how the flow for the `bookRide` command will unfold when mapping these definitions with Akka Persistence:
  1. Akka Cluster Sharding extension attempts resolving an actor reference for the specified `rideID`.
  2. Since none already exists in the cluster, entity actor is created on some node and fed with the initial `BookRide` command.
  3. `initialCommandProcessor` is invoked, generating a `RideBooked` event.